alibaba/butterfly/docs/en-US/group.md

 ### group.emit (event, data)

-*description*： emit events,canvas or any elements can receive event from the group
+*description*： emit events, canvas or any elements can receive event from the group

 *params*